-Helena joined the Joint Law Societies Office in Brussels at the beginning of 2015 and she became the Head of Office in spring 2017.
-A Finnish national with a Scots law background, she is an expert on EU legislative processes and institutional frameworks.
+Helena Raulus is the Head of the Joint UK Law Societies Office in Brussels.
+She is an expert on EU legislative processes and institutional frameworks.

 Helena can be reached by email.